anthiras/crimson/README.md

 ### Running commands against the docker app

-Prefix commands with `docker-compose exec app ` if you are running the app in docker.
+Prefix commands with `docker compose exec app ` if you are running the app in docker.

 ### Unit tests